andrebrait/unraid-native-zfs-encryption/README.md

 1. Encrypt a dummy array to store the key for the ZFS dataset
 2. Create an encrypted dataset: `appdata-crypt`
-3. Create a script to automatically mount it after the array starts
+3. Create a script to automatically mounts it after the array starts
-4. Moving Immich, Nextcloud and Paperless-ngx to the new encrypted dataset
+4. Move some parts of Immich, Nextcloud and Paperless-ngx to the new encrypted dataset

 ## Encrypting an Array or Pool